Here’s everything you need to know about visiting Burg Eltz – a Castle that’s so stunning that it will make your eyes pop.

-I mention a lot of these points in detail over the article but here’s why Burg Eltz castle so special:
+I mention a lot of these points in detail in the article but here’s why Burg Eltz castle is so special:

 - Burg Eltz castle was not destroyed in any of the wars, unlike many other European castles and old buildings.

-- It is architecturally stunning, and is surrounded by spectacular natural beauty.
-The castle towers over the valley that it is built in.
+- It is architecturally stunning and is surrounded by spectacular natural beauty.
+The castle towers over the valley where it is built.

 - It is owned and taken care of by the same family since it was built, till today.

-- Many of the original furnishings still exist in the castle since the last eight centuries.
+- Many of the original furnishings still exist in the castle from the last eight centuries.

 - The castle treasury boasts of the best in the world gold and silver artwork.